Table of Contents_

 The key to much of this monetization business is time (and consistency).

-You need to put in the time to create lots of videos and see which get the most traction.
-You need to the time to work on your video SEO and promotion.
-Most importantly, you need time build an audience, get subscribers, and push your viewing numbers up.
+You need to put in the time to create lots of videos and see which gets the most traction.
+You need the time to work on your video SEO and promotion.
+Most importantly, you need time to build an audience, get subscribers, and push your viewing numbers up.
+It will take a while, unless you focus on unique content like PRNU and how to identify your smartphone from a single photo, especially if you enjoy forensics.

 If that makes you feel a little depressed, remember the other side of the story: many famous vloggers got their big payday when a random video suddenly became one of the internet’s hot topics and propelled them to fame in the course of just a few days.
 There’s always a chance that a talented video could transform your channel into a major player in the same way.